rolinh/dfc/TRANSLATORS.md

    way and truncate the name if required.
 For instance, in French, I would translate it this way:
 		"SYS.
 FICH. "
-   Completely capitalized string from other files than text.c can be translated as usual.
+   Completely capitalized strings from other files than text.c can be translated as usual.

 ### CREATE A NEW TRANSLATION